 The Mid IB Summer Review Courses 2021

 The purpose of the courses is to provide students who have completed the first year of their IB Diploma with a structured review of the content and skills covered in the subjects they choose to study on the course.
 Students will receive 15.5 hours of subject teacher contact time over three days as well as the opportunity to sign up for 2 hours of individual subject specific, Internal Assessment, Extended Essay and/or Personal Statement support.

 During the review course the teachers, whom are employed full-time at Sevenoaks School, will:

 - Give a written synopsis of the Lower Sixth IB syllabus for their subject to ensure students are fully aware of the necessary ground to cover to be successful

-- Cover as much of the exam syllabus as the 15.5 hours of contact time per subject allows, including all the content of the ‘core’ in the case of Higher Level Maths, Physics and Chemistry (for content of History see footnote below)
+- Cover as much of the Lower Sixth syllabus as the 15.5 hours of contact time per subject allows (for content of History see footnote below).

 - Provide suitable written and visual resources to students to inform and help them with their learning

 - Provide intensive tuition in the IB syllabus of the chosen subject;

 - Develop the students’ exam techniques to ensure they develop the necessary skills to answer IB exam questions successfully